-Normal Hair Growth Cycle
+The Human Hair Growth Cycle

-Hair papilla become condense ball of spindle shape nuclei, papilla lies just below a nipple of epithelium called secondary hair germ.
+Hair papilla becomes condense ball of spindle shape nuclei, papilla lies just below a nipple of epithelium called secondary hair germ.
 Just above the secondary hair germ, the telogen club expands and cornified, this progressive cornification occurs about in three month period.
 Near the end of telogen phase, the permanent part of the hair along cornified club base falls off.
 After completion of telogen phase, the growing anagen phase resumes